Data cap

-A data cap, often erroneously referred to as a bandwidth cap, is an artificial restriction imposed on the transfer of data over a network.
-In particular, it refers to policies imposed by an internet service provider in order to limit customers' usage of their services; typically, exceeding a data cap would require the subscriber to pay additional fees based on whether they have exceeded this limit.
+A data cap, often referred to as a bandwidth cap, is a restriction imposed on data transfer over a network.
+In particular, it refers to policies imposed by an internet service provider to limit customers' usage of their services; typically, exceeding a data cap would require the subscriber to pay additional fees.
 Implementation of a data cap is sometimes termed a fair access policy, fair usage policy, or usage-based billing by ISPs.

-U.S. ISPs have asserted that data caps are required in order to provide a "fair" service to their respective subscribers.
+American ISPs have asserted that data caps are required to provide a "fair" service to their respective subscribers.
 The use of data caps has been criticized for becoming increasingly unnecessary, as decreasing infrastructure costs have made it cheaper for ISPs to increase the capacity of their networks to keep up with the demands of their users, rather than place arbitrary limits on usage.
 It has also been asserted that data caps are meant to help protect pay television providers that may also be owned by an ISP from competition with over-the-top streaming services.

-Although often referred to as a "bandwidth cap", it is not the actual bandwidth (bits per second) that is limited, but the total amount of data downloaded per month.

-Standard cap

-Generally, each user of a network is expected to use high speed transmission for a short time, for example to download a megabyte web page in less than a second.
-Continuous usage, such as when sharing files or streaming videos can seriously impair service for others.
-In DSL, where the core network is shared but the access network is not, this concept is less relevant.
-However, it becomes more relevant in cable internet, where both the core network and the access network are shared, and on wireless networks, where the total network bandwidth is also relatively narrow.

-Example cap
+Example caps

-In 2016, U.S. provider Comcast offered a service plan with a data cap of 1 terabyte.
-At contemporary data consumption rates, each member of a family of four would need to separately watch 100 movies in a month to approach the cap.
-In that case, typical data usage habits would not exceed that cap.
+In 2016, Consumer Reports concluded that a 1TB data cap is unlikely to be exceeded when the bulk of one's data usage is 4K video.
+In their example, watching all four seasons of House of Cards in 4K quality would consume slightly over half of a 1TB data cap.

+When the internet connection is also used for video games or online back-ups, a 1TB cap can be exceeded more easily.
+In a 2019 article on Vice, the author shared their experience of draining 14% of their monthly 1TB data cap in two days by downloading Destiny 2 and Tom Clancy's Ghost Recon Breakpoint from Steam.
+The author also notes that automatically downloaded patches and updates for modern games can contribute significantly to exceeding a data cap.

 Unlimited data

 "Unlimited data" is sometimes a marketing promotion in which an Internet service provider offers access to Internet without cutting service at the data cap.
-However, after a user passes some data cap, the provider will begin bandwidth throttling to decrease the user's speed of access to data, slowing down the user's internet use.
+However, after a user passes some data cap, the provider will begin bandwidth throttling to decrease the user's data access speed, slowing down the user's internet use.

-Many providers throughout the rest of the world offer no data cap at all, but they may impose a fair use policy, allowing them to disconnect users with excessive download usage.